-• As part of our inclusive approach to recruitment, insert Meath County Council offers a number of apprenticeship programme and participates as part of the

-Department of Further and Higher Education, Innovation and Science's Action Plan for Apprenticeship 2021 - 2025 which aims to increase the number of apprenticeships within the Public Service.
+As part our inclusive approach to recruitment, Meath County Council avails of the apprenticeship programme and participates as part of the Department of Further and Higher Education, Innovation and Science's Action Plan for Apprenticeship 2021 - 2025 which aims to increase the number of apprenticeships within the Public Service.
 This includes new apprenticeship programmes linked to areas of work within local authorities, including IT and finance as well as more traditional apprenticeship areas.